-Most broad-market exchange-traded funds, including SPY, IWM, IVV and others, were higher.
-Actively traded PowerShares QQQ (QQQ) was up 0.7%.
+Most broad-market exchange-traded funds, including SPY, IWM, IVV and others, inched higher.
+Actively traded PowerShares QQQ (QQQ) was down 0.9%.

 Power Play: Consumer

-Consumer Staples Select Sector SPDR (XLP) and other consumer staples funds iShares Dow Jones US Consumer Goods (IYK) and Vanguard Consumer Staples ETF (VDC) were inactive.
+Consumer Staples Select Sector SPDR (XLP), iShares Dow Jones US Consumer Goods (IYK) and Vanguard Consumer Staples ETF (VDC) were inactive.

-Consumer Discretionary SPDR (XLY) was up 1.1% while retail funds SPDR S&P Retail (XRT), PowerShares Dynamic Retail (PMR) and Market Vectors Retail ETF (RTH) were also flat.
+Consumer Discretionary SPDR (XLY) was down 0.1% while SPDR S&P Retail (XRT), PowerShares Dynamic Retail (PMR) and Market Vectors Retail ETF (RTH) were flat.

 Winners and Losers

-Select Financial Sector SPDRs ( XLF ) was up 0.9%.
-Daily Financial Bull 3X shares (FAS) was up 1.8% while its bearish counterpart, FAZ, was down 1.2%.
+Select Financial Sector SPDRs ( XLF ) was down 1.8%.
+Daily Financial Bull 3X shares (FAS) was down 4.1% and its bearish counterpart, FAZ, was up 3.5%.

 Semiconductor ETFs SPDR S&P Semiconductor (XSD) and Semiconductor Sector Index Fund (SOXX) were flat in pre-market trading .

-Dow Jones U.S. Energy Fund (IYE) was up 0.1% and Energy Select Sector SPDR (XLE) was up 1.3% in the pre-market session.
+Dow Jones U.S. Energy Fund (IYE) was flat while Energy Select Sector SPDR (XLE) was down 1%.

 Copyright (C) 2016 MTNewswires.com.
 All rights reserved.
 Unauthorized reproduction is strictly prohibited.